floragunncom/search-guard-docs/_content/_docs_roles_permissions/configuration_roles_permissions.md

 Index permission exclusions are listed under the key `exclude_index_permissions`.
 For defining such an exclusion, you need to define an `index_pattern` and the excluded `actions`.

 For the `index_pattern` entries, you can use variable substitution as described above.
 It is however important to note that any errors during variable substitution are more critical for permission exclusions.
-Such an error would be for example trying to use a user attribute which does not exist or using.
+Such an error would be for example trying to use a user attribute which does not exist.
 If such an error occurs while checking the permissions for an action, Search Guard will fail into the safe direction and immediately deny the execution of the action.
 Search Guard will also write a warning to the Elasticsearch logs about this error.

 Note: In `index_pattern`  entries for `exclude_index_permissions`, the deprecated user attribute syntax `${attr.internal...}` is not supported any more.
 You need to use the new-style user attributes as described above.